Use OpenID and OAuth with your Bonfire identity or connect to Bonfire with an external identity

 This will activate all provider endpoints (OAuth2/OpenID Connect).

-Until a UI is added for this, you can register a new OAuth/OpenID client using a curl
+Until a UI is added for this, you can register a new OAuth/OpenID client using a curl command, making sure that redirect_uris matches what your client app will use:

 curl -X POST https://your-bonfire-instance.tld/api/v1/apps \